Rota's conjecture: Partial results

 This result won the 2003 Fulkerson Prize for its authors Jim Geelen, A. M. H. Gerards, and A. Kapoor.

 For GF(5), several forbidden minors on up to 12 elements are known, but it is not known whether the list is complete.

 Reported proof

-Geoff Whittle announced during a 2013 visit to the UK that he, Jim Geelen, and Bert Gerards had solved Rota's Conjecture.
+Geoff Whittle announced during a 2013 visit to the UK that he, Jim Geelen, and Bert Gerards had solved Rota's conjecture.
 The collaboration involved intense visits where the researchers sat in a room together, all day every day, in front of a whiteboard.
 It would take them years to write up their research in its entirety and publish it.
-An outline of the proof has appeared in the Notices of the AMS.
+An outline of the proof appeared 2014 in the Notices of the American Mathematical Society.
+Only one paper by the same authors, related to this conjecture, has subsequently appeared.